 We were heading out for a small family gathering and I volunteered to bring dessert.
 Ina Garten’s fruit crumbles immediately came to mind.
+The recipe originally appeared in her cookbook, Barefoot Contessa At Home.
 Ina recommends that you prepare this recipe in custard cups or ramekins for an impressive presentation.
 Since I would be transporting my contribution, I chose to make one big crumble.
 I must admit, that presentation wasn’t too shabby, either.

 In order to ease the task of peeling the peaches, it is recommended that you immerse them in boiling water …then in very cold water before peeling.
 You can skip this step if you like.
 It just won’t be quite as easy to peel them without wasting some of the fruit.

 Once the peaches are peeled and sliced, the fruit combo comes together quickly.
 Time to get that oven preheating.

 For the topping, Ina instructs you to use your mixer with the paddle attachment.
 Then again, you could easily achieve the same result by combining all ingredients in a large bowl and cut in the cold butter with a pastry cutter …also known as a pastry blender.
 Either way, the end result should be a “crumbly” mixture.

 This is amazing served warm with a big scoop of vanilla ice cream on the side.
 The ice cream will slowly soften, creating a creamy custard …delicious with the slightly tart fruit.
 Enjoy!

 Adapted from Ina Garten's Barefoot Contessa At Home

 For the fruit